 2.1 Sardine landing data

-The Central Marine Fisheries Research Institute (CMFRI), Kochi, India, has collected quarterly fish landing data along the country’s southwestern coast since the early 1950s using a stratified multistage sampling design (e.g., accounting for various boat and gear types; Srinath et al., 2005).
-We used CMFRI data from Kerala, which has the longest and most complete time series and where the overwhelming majority of oil sardines are landed (Figure 3).
+The Central Marine Fisheries Research Institute (CMFRI), Kochi, India, has collected quarterly fish landing data along the country’s southwestern coast since the early 1950s using a stratified multistage sampling design. accounting for various boat and gear types (Srinath et al., 2005).
+We used CMFRI data from the Indian state of Kerala (Figure 1), which has the longest and most complete time series and where the overwhelming majority of oil sardines are landed (Figure 3).
 Quarterly oil sardine landings data (in metric tons) for all gear types used in Kerala were obtained from CMFRI reports (1956–1984) and online databases (1985–2015).
 See the Supporting Information for data references.
-These data were log transformed to stabilize variance.
+These data were log transformed to stabilize variance and to facilitate additive modeling.

 2.2 Remote sensing data